Working Papers

 Revise and Resubmit Review of Financial Studies

-Santiago Finance Workshop (accepted), 2023 WFA, 2022 SFS Cavalcade Asia-Pacific Conference, BIS-Banca d'Italia-ECB 12th Workshop on Exchange Rates, 2022 FMA Asia Pacific Conference, 11th FIRN Annual Conference, 2022 Vienna Symposium on Foreign Exchange Markets, 2022 LBS Summer Finance Symposium, 2022 ASU Sonoran Winter Finance Conference, 2021 CICF, 2021 MFA, HEC Montreal, University of Technology Sydney, Queensland University of Technology.
+Presentations: 2023 Santiago Finance Workshop, 2023 WFA Annual Meeting, BIS-Banca d'Italia-ECB 12th Workshop on Exchange Rates, 2022 SFS Cavalcade Asia-Pacific, 11th FIRN Annual Conference, 2022 FMA Asia/Pacific Conference, 2022 Vienna Symposium on Foreign Exchange Markets, 2022 LBS Summer Finance Symposium, 12th Financial Markets and Corporate Governance Conference, 2022 ASU Sonoran Winter Finance Conference, 19th Paris December Finance Meeting, 2021 China International Conference in Finance, 2021 MFA Annual Meeting, and seminar at the Bank of Canada, Deakin University, HEC Montreal, University of Queensland and Queensland University of Technology.

 On the Use of Currency Forwards: Evidence from International Equity Mutual Funds